Kumaran-Research/SmartCampus_FL/data/READ.md

 ## Ethical and Privacy Considerations

-This project does not distribute or publish raw facial data
+- This project does not distribute or publish raw facial data

-The dataset is used strictly for academic research and experimentation
+-The dataset is used strictly for academic research and experimentation

-Federated Learning is employed to demonstrate privacy-preserving model training
+-Federated Learning is employed to demonstrate privacy-preserving model training

-No personal or real-world campus data is used
+-No personal or real-world campus data is used

-This repository adheres to responsible AI and data-handling practices.
+-This repository adheres to responsible AI and data-handling practices.

 ## Data Access